- Side Effects

 - Methylprednisolone: Usual dosing range, 2-60 mg/day orally divided every 6-24 hours

-- Methylprednisolone acetate: Usual dosing range, 10-80 mg intramuscularly (IM) every 1-2 weeks; as temporary substitute for orally, given in daily IM dose equal to daily orally dose; for prolonged effect, given in weekly IM dose equal to 7 times daily orally dose; unlike methylprednisolone sodium succinate, may not be given intravenously (IV)
+- Methylprednisolone acetate: Usual dosing range, 10-80 mg intramuscularly (IM) every 1-2 weeks; as a temporary substitute for orally, given in daily IM dose equal to daily orally dose; for prolonged effect, given in weekly IM dose equal to 7 times daily orally dose; unlike methylprednisolone sodium succinate, may not be given intravenously (IV)

 - Methylprednisolone sodium succinate: Usual dosing range, 10-250 mg IM/IV up to every 4 hours as needed